Aethel-Labs/aethel-docs/README.md

 Static assets, like favicons, can be placed in the `public/` directory.

-## 🧞 Commands
+## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the Aethel Documentation project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |